FedeClaudi/Slam/README.md

 i. instead of randomly selecting an uncertain node to eplore, choose one more intelligently (e.g. lots of uncertain around?) ii. create graphs at different resolutions for more efficient planning?

+(18.12.2021) improved NavigateToNode routine, now upon reaching the goal node the agent sweeps left/right to scan the area.
+Also created a new Torus environment to test a new routine: wall hugging.

 ----
 ### Roadmap:
 - [x] Environment